By Jennifer McDougall

 - You are unable to have fun and enjoy time away from your partner.

 - You support your partner at the cost of your own wellbeing (financially, emotionally, physically, mentally, and socially).

-- You feel burnt out, tired, unfocused, unhappy, lonely, and/or confused about the direction on this relationship, because it seems to be headed in no other direction than south, and it’s taking a toll on you.
+- You feel burnt out, tired, unfocused, unhappy, lonely, and/or confused about the direction of this relationship because it seems to be headed in no other direction than the south, and it’s taking a toll on you.

-- You or your partner begins drinking more or using drugs to cope with their discomfort this relationship is bringing.
+- You or your partner begin drinking more or using drugs to cope with their discomfort this relationship is bringing.

 How to change the course of your codependent relationship and break the addiction

-In life, it’s important to be able to stand on your own two feet, to have fun, enjoy life; be your own person without relying on others to bring you happiness.
-We must practice doing things alone and being comfortable in our skin in order to have a healthy and well-balanced relationship with anyone.
+In life, it’s important to stand on your own two feet, have fun, enjoy life, be your own person without relying on others to bring you happiness.
+We must practice doing things alone and being comfortable in our skin to have a healthy and well-balanced relationship with anyone.

-When we latch on to other people or substances to keep up “happy”, we lose sight on our purpose in life; we get sidetracked and our mind becomes a fog.
-This is an unhealthy way to live, so what can you do to break-free from codependency and balance out your life so you can feel lighter, more energized, and more fulfilled?
+When we latch on to other people or substances to keep up “happy,” we lose sight of our purpose in life; we get sidetracked, and our mind becomes a fog.
+This is an unhealthy way to live, so what can you do to break free from codependency and balance out your life so you can feel lighter, more energized, and more fulfilled?
 Well, here are a few ideas:

 - Spend more time with friends and family.
-Keep your connections with those who you can relax and have a good time with without getting yourself into any type of trouble or complicating matters with your partner.
+Keep your connections with those you can relax and have a good time with without getting yourself into any trouble or complicating matters with your partner.

 - Spend more time alone doing things that help you become a better person.
 Get rest, read a new book, sign up for a local gym, pick up a new hobby such as photography or tennis.